collective/collective.optimage/README.rst

 Performance
 -----------

-Operations done by external processes are synchronous, so blocking the Zope thread.
+Operations done by external processes are synchronous, so **blocking the Zope thread**.
-This will lower your site performance when a user is providing new images (or modifying existings ones).
+This will lower your site performance when an editor is providing new images (or modifying existings ones).

 You can make them quicker (but less efficient), playing with configuration options.